 An HIV-negative antibody test and a high viral load indicate recent HIV infection, probably in the last two months.
 If both tests are positive, then HIV infection probably occurred a few months or more before testing.
 In June of 2010, the FDA approved a new HIV test that detects both antibodies to HIV and HIV proteins.
 This new test should detect HIV infection earlier than a test for antibodies alone.

 Some people think that there is not much damage done in the early stages of HIV infection.
 They believe that any damage to their immune system will be cured by taking antiretroviral therapy (ART).
 This is not true!

-Up to 60% of infection fighting "memory" CD4 cells (see Sheet of fact 124) are infected during acute infection and after 14 days of infection, up to half of all memory of CD4 cells can be killed.
-Also, HIV rapidly reduces the ability of the thymus to replace the loss of CD4 cells.
-The lining of the small intestine - an important part of the immune system - also loses a significant number of CD4 cells within 4 to 6 weeks after infection.
-All of this can occur before a person is tested positive for HIV.
+Up to 60% infection combats “memory” cells CD4 (see Sheet of fact 124) are infected during acute infection and after 14 days of infection, up to half of all memory of CD4 cells can be killed.
+Also, HIV rapidly reduces the thymus's ability to replace CD4 cell loss.
+The small intestine lining - an important part of the immune system - also loses a significant number of CD4 cells within 4 to 6 weeks after infection.
+All of this can occur before a person has tested positive for HIV.

 Risk of infecting others

 The number of HIV particles in the blood is much higher in the acute phase of HIV infection than later.
 Exposure to someone's blood in the acute phase of infection is more likely to result in exposure infection for someone with long-term infection.
 A research study estimates that the risk of infection is about twenty times higher in the acute phase of HIV infection.